mapbender/mapbender-starter/CONTRIBUTING.md

 git merge "hotfix/bug-short-description"
 ```
 * If the conflicts, resolve [them][Resolve git conflicts]
+* Add tests relevant to the new feature
 * Code review
 * Run tests
 * Save changes